ChengWang-hit/CaTFold/README.md

 ---

 ## Reproducibility with Code Ocean
 We have also made our work available as a Code Ocean Compute Capsule.
-This provides a pre-configured environment with all dependencies, data, and code, allowing you to run our main experiments with a single click.
+This provides a pre-configured environment with all dependencies, data, and code, allowing you to run our main experiments and predict your sequences using our pre-trained model with a single click.

 > **Access the Capsule: [10.24433/CO.2816125.v3](https://doi.org/10.24433/CO.2816125.v3)**